qbap/a7-ios7-downgrader/README.md

 stashing is the process of moving critical system files from the system partition to the user partition to free up disk space on the system partition

-this process of moving critical system files breaks safari, maps, mail, among other things such as app store on ios 7
+this process of moving critical system files breaks safari, maps, mail, among other things on ios 7

-the only way to fix this, as it turns out, is to follow this chain of command
+the only way to fix this, as it turns out, is to do this

-## first boot
+first boot

 use RELEASE kernel, no rootfs r/w, no libmis.dylib, and no libsandbox.dylib